Faculty Policies and Procedures

 - Test Dates and Time Limits - Tests may only be scheduled during opening hours: Monday thru Friday from 8am to 5pm.
 Testing Center closures can be found here.
 In order to allow all students to complete the test, please schedule your tests over a 3 day window if you have a large class.
 Test time limits are not to exceed the normal scheduled lecture components’ time length (SDS not included).

-- Policy for General Testing Center Outages - The testing center has policies in place for handling extended outages, relating to: general power failure, sever or network failure and forced evacuation of the building.
+- Policy for General Testing Center Outages - The Rawls Testing Center has policies in place for handling extended outages, relating to: general power failure, sever or network failure and forced evacuation of the building.
 Any alternative testing procedure should be included in the faculty's course planning and syllabus, such as the availability of make-up tests, extended time, and test resets.

 - Cheating - All incidents of suspected cheating will be documented utilizing but not limited to, visual accounts, digital camera recordings, and screen captures.
-The Testing Center manager will report these incidents, including all supporting documentation, to the instructor of record for appropriate course action.
-The Testing Center also submits a copy of incidents to the Student Conduct Board.
+The Rawls Testing Center manager will report these incidents, including all supporting documentation, to the instructor of record for appropriate course action.
+The testing center also submits a copy of incidents to the Student Conduct Board.